-Again, my view is that the DTO coordinates and brings together digital initiatives from all departments and work streams, whilst also playing devil’s advocate in challenging thoughts and ideas, and being a visionary who keeps a close eye on external developments, opportunities and best practise.
+Again, my view is that the DTO coordinates and brings together all digital initiatives from all departments and work streams, whilst also playing devil’s advocate in challenging thoughts and ideas, and being a visionary who keeps a close eye on external developments, opportunities and best practice.
 This person needs to be as much as a conductor as they need to be a composer, ensuring ultimate harmony in delivering the symphony.

 So does every retail business need one? ….or several?

 Those CEOs who are visionary and who feel comfortable driving wholesale change, will probably perform this function themselves alongside their CEO duties.
 Others may want to appoint a person who takes this on as a full time role.
 That said, all senior executives need to be on board to stimulate and manage digital transformation in their respective functions, thus becoming digital transformers themselves.

 It takes a brave boss to admit they are overwhelmed to prepare the company for future challenges, however if the CEO is struggling then the appointment of a Digital Transformation Officer could be the way to kick-start and embrace change.

 Want to discuss further?
 Give me a ring!